 A committee under the auspices of the Board on Science, Technology, and Economic Policy (STEP) and the Committee on Science, Technology, and Law (CSTL) conducted a consensus study distilling from research, experience, surveys, and discussions since the Bayh-Dole Act of 1980 lessons for the acquisition, licensing, defense, and sale of intellectual property (IP) arising from publicly and privately sponsored research at U.S. academic institutions.
 The project commissioned papers synthesizing existing research, commissioned original data collection, held a national conference, evaluated the various objectives of technology transfer, and recommended best practices for research institutions and research sponsors.
 The study's recommendations took into account significant differences in the role of IP in different fields of technology, differences in the constraints on and resources of universities, the objectives of different research sponsors, and differences among potential commercial licensees of university-owned IP.
 The incentives that influence the behavior of the researchers, administrators, and public policy makers were examined and related to public goods.

-This website contains unedited verbatim presentations made by meeting participants and is not an official report of the National Academies.
+This website contains unedited verbatim presentations made by meeting participants and is not an official report of the National Academies of Sciences, Engineering, and Medicine.
 Opinions and statements included in this material are solely those of the individual authors.
 They have not been verified as accurate, nor do they necessarily represent the views of other participants, the committee, or the National Academies.

 June 1-2, 2009

 * Edward Roberts and Charles Eesley: Entrepreneurial Impact: The Role of MIT